[UPDATED FOR 2023]

 To survive, other mills shifted production to higher-margin premium grade or manufactured board stock to feed the growing packaging industry.
 This left fewer mills to produce printing and writing grade paper, and the vacuum caused overseas mills to rush in.
 At the same time, our growing dependence on just-in-time (JIT) printing also meant that many printers kept lower inventory.

-That brings us to now.
-While currently contending with labor shortages, shipping delays, and increased prices, it’s hard for manufacturers (and the rest of us) to keep up.
+While still contending with labor shortages, shipping delays, and increased prices, it’s hard for manufacturers (and the rest of us) to keep up.
 Overseas mills are having the same problems as domestic mills, and costs have skyrocketed.
 Estimates put the price to move products from Asia at about 3x the pre-pandemic cost.
-One printer said their costs have increased by about 20% in the last few months, and another quotes that number at 25-40% in the past six to nine months.
+Printers said their costs have increased exponentially over the past year.
 And it’s affecting all paper types.
 Whereas coated stock was the issue earlier, now every type of finish is expensive and hard to find, including cover stock and uncoated paper.
 Printers are receiving shorted orders since there is not enough inventory to ship.
 We are still in the middle of the shortage, and inventory is shifting daily.

 While the current conditions can seem disheartening, there are steps you can take to ensure you get the paper you need.
 With some strategic planning, it’s possible to work around these challenges:

 - Plan far ahead.
 Without the convenience of JIT ordering, you’ll need to think much further out than you did in the past.
 Our recommendation is to work with a printing partner who can work with you and your team to meet your needs, has strong relationships with paper suppliers, and give you recommendations on paper type, paper options, and lead times so you can plan ahead for your timelines.